The Shipwrights Charitable Fund

 • Maritime apprenticeships and boat building courses

-• Sea Cadets and Sea Scouts organizations
+• Sea Cadets and Sea Scouts organisations

 • Armed Forces maritime charities